|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |Saturated Fat 24g||118%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Still, they seem to be willing to shovel in this homemade version at a pretty fast clip, and we can pronounce all of the ingredients.
-Laced with a blend of cheeses and enriched with milk and cream, even grown-up guests tend to sigh with pleasure while looking at the browned panko crust sitting atop a bubbling casserole of cavatelli nestled in a sauce fragrant with a mixture of Gruyère and cheddar.
-(Although we call it macaroni and cheese, the actual pasta shape is up for grabs.
+This homemade macaroni and cheese is a great alternative to the boxed version—and you can pronounce all of the ingredients.
+Laced with a blend of cheeses and enriched with milk and cream, even grown-up guests tend to sigh with pleasure while looking at it.
+The browned panko crust sits atop a bubbling casserole of cavatelli nestled in a sauce fragrant with a mixture of Gruyère and cheddar.
+Although you can call it macaroni and cheese, the actual pasta shape is up for grabs.

 The Dijon mustard and red pepper flakes give the macaroni and cheese a little kick, a little edge, and save the dish from being too intensively rich and creamy (not that there’s anything wrong with that).